thecodeteam/labs/setup-scaleio-vagrant/README.md

 [Kubernetes](https://kubernetes.io/) is an open-source system for automating deployment, scaling, and management of containerized applications.
 ScaleIO has a native [Kubernetes](https://kubernetes.io/) integration.
 This means it doesn't rely on a tool like REX-Ray to function.
-Using standard
-Kubernetes Pods, Deployments/ReplicaSet, Dynamic Provision, etc is all built-in.
+Functionality such as Dynamic Provisioning with Persistent Volume Claims, Deployments, and StatefulSets work out of the box.

- - `SCALEIO_K8_INSTALL` - Default is `false`.
+ - `SCALEIO_K8S_INSTALL` - Default is `false`.
 Set to `true` to automatically install and configure the Kubernetes.
  Docker will automatically be installed during this process.
-   - `export SCALEIO_K8_INSTALL=true`
+   - `export SCALEIO_K8S_INSTALL=true`

-On `MDM1` there is a folder called `k8sExamples` that can be used to create the secret, a standard pod, deployment, storage class, and more.
+On `master` there is a folder called `k8s_examples` that can be used to create the secret, a standard pod, deployment, storage class, and more.
 Follow the [offical ScaleIO Kuberentes Documentation](https://github.com/kubernetes/kubernetes/tree/master/examples/volumes/scaleio) and learn how to use each component.

 ##### Using a Kubernetes Deployment